 Mentees can expand their knowledge and skills, gain valuable advice from a more experienced person, and build their professional networks.
 And both partners can improve their communication skills, learn new ways of thinking, and, ultimately, advance their careers.

 Mentoring relationships can be mutual, or two-way, with each person being both the mentor of and mentee of the other person.
-Alternatively, they can be one way only, although an individual may have his or her own mentor while also acting as mentor for others at the same time.
+Alternatively, they can be one way only, although an individual may have their own mentor while also acting as a mentor for others at the same time.

 To explore mentoring in more depth, and read our article on Mentoring Skills.